doom-cross-port-collab/mbf2y/docs/hitscan.md

-# MBF25 Hitscan Type Definition v0.2
+# MBF2y Hitscan Type Definition v0.2.3

+**Please note that this particular area of the spec is still in an early draft and is under discussion.
+It may not make it to the finished specification.**

 Hitscan types (sometimes called "pufftypes" due to the usual presence of a bullet puff) are a concept that adds some customization potential to various types of hitscan attacks.
 Hitscan types have the following properties: